beepbomark/linux-learning/basic-linux.md

 cp -r folder1 folder2       # copy directories recursively
 cp -i file1 file2           # prompt before overwriting
 cp -v file1 file2           # show progress
+cp -p                       # (Preserve) Maintains the original file's modification time, access time, and permissions cp -u                       # Copy only when the source file is newer than the destination file or when the destination file is missing cp -v                       # Verbose mode, explaining what is being done cp -l                       # Create hard links instead of copying files cp -s                       # Create symbolic links instead of copying files
 ```
 ---
 3. `mv` - Move or rename files and directories